IQ-Solutions/iq_uswds/README.md

    3. `npm run copy:uswds` - This will copy the USWDS font, js, and icons to the base theme asset folder
 4. Copy the following files and directories into your existing sub theme folder
     *  __subtheme.fractal.config.js__ - Rename this __*fractal.config.js* in your subtheme__.
+      * You will need to modified the path pointing to the IQ USWDS base theme to match your directory structure.
     *  __subtheme.gulpfile.js__ - Rename this __*gulpfile.js* in your subtheme__
+      * You will need to modified the path pointing to the IQ USWDS base theme to match your directory structure.
-    * the __src__ directory and all files under it
+    * the __src__ directory and all files under it (*NOTE: You may not want to copy all of the components.
+Ideally you should point your components to the IQ USWDS component and only override it if necessary.*)
     * the __.nvmrc__, __.npmrc__, __package.json__ and __package-lock.json__ files
     * __iq.tooling.yml__ - this is your configuration file.
 5. Navigate to your theme folder and run:
    1. `nvm use` - This will install and switch to the necessary version of Node and NPM.
    2. `npm ci` - This will install the necessary node modules
-   3. `npm run copy:uswds` - This will copy the USWDS font, js, and icons to the

 You should now be ready to start working with USWDS and Fractal.
+Before you do anything in your sub theme let's do some configuration.

 ### Configuration
 IQ USWDS comes with a configuration file to simplify so parts of the process.
 The file is named `iq.tooling.yml`.
 Here is an example of the contents of the file: